WycliffeAssociates/btt-recorder-docs/docs/startproject.rst

 Which book or story?
 ===============

+Tap a book in the Bible or a Bible story to translate.

+Swipe up to see more book or story names.

 If you are translating the Bible, which translation type?
 =======================================

-- Choose, by tapping once, from the choices of Bible:Old Testament or Bible:New Testament or Bible stories:Open Bible Stories.

-4. Choose a Book
------ - Tap on a book in the Bible.
-Swipe up to see more book names, or use the magnifying glass to search for the book.

-5. Choose a Translation Type - Tap to choose.

-  * If you are using source audio, you must select the same Translation Type as the source audio.

-  * If you are translating from the UDB or ULB, tap one of those choices.
-Otherwise, tap REG: Regular.
 **Note**: This choice does not apply to Open Bible Stories.

-6. Choose a Mode - Tap to choose either Verse or Chunk mode.
-This is how the translation will be divided.

-  * The ‘Verse’ mode has each recording separated like a regular Bible, one verse at a time.
-  * The ‘Chunk’ mode has each recording separated according to groups of verses.

-  **NOTE: You must select the same Translation Type and Mode as the source audio if you are using source audio.**
+Most likely you will choose the **REG: Regular** type.
+This is the most chosen type.

+If you are translating for the UDB: Unlocked Dynamic Bible or ULB: Unlocked Literal Bible, tap one of those choices.

 Select the recording mode
 **********************************
+**Note**: This choice does not apply to Open Bible Stories.

+This defines whether you will record a verse at a time or a chunk at a time.
+In most cases, you should record in verse mode.

+* Verse mode has each recording separated like a regular Bible, one verse at a time.

+* Chunk mode has each recording separated according to groups of verses.

+If you are using source audio, the mode that you select should match that of the source audio.

+You may want to check with the language’s Translation Team Lead or Technical Support person to learn which should be chosen.

-The program goes to the Source Audio step.
+Select the Source Audio
+****************************

 1. Tap on the top green bar (SOURCE LANGUAGE:) to select the language of the Source Audio.
 (The Source Language audio is the language from which you will translate.)